airshipit/deckhand/docs/source/validation.rst

 can reference to verify whether a Deckhand bucket is in a valid configuration.
 For more information, refer to the ``DataSchema`` section in :ref:`document-types`.

+Validation Codes
+^^^^^^^^^^^^^^^^

+* D001 - Indicates document sanity-check validation failure pre- or post-rendering.
+This means that the document structure is fundamentally broken.
+* D002 - Indicates document post-rendering validation failure.
+This means that after a document has rendered, the document may fail validation.
+  For example, if a ``DataSchema`` document for a given revision indicates that ``.data.a`` is a required field but a layering action during rendering deletes ``.data.a``, then post-rendering validation will necessarily fail.
+This implies a conflict in the set of document requirements.

 Schema Validations
 ------------------